PSN Roundup Part II

 This is more like it.
 The first of the Fallout 3 expansion packs that feels truly worthy of the Fallout name.
 The Vault Dweller is off to Pittsburgh, or what’s left of it.
 Now aptly renamed as The Pitt, slavers have taken over the city and its still working steel foundry.

 You have answered the call for help from one of the escaped slaves who wants to start a rebellion against their masters.
 As if the misery of working in the Pitt isn’t bad enough, they face the prospect of becoming a Trog, the equivalent of the Capitol Wastelands ghouls, due to a radiation related disease.
 There’s a cure for this condition but their masters aren’t exactly sharing.
-Read the rest of this entry »
+Continue reading Fallout 3: The Pitt (Review)

 Fallout 3: Operation: Anchorage (Review)